Free Settler or Felon

 The Convicts

-Two hundred and twenty-four male prisoners from districts throughout England, Ireland and Scotland as well as some from Canada were embarked on the Waterloo.
+Two hundred and twenty-four male prisoners from districts throughout England, Ireland and Scotland as well as some from Canada were embarked on this ship.

 Military Guard

 The Guard consisted of twenty-nine rank and file of the 51st regt., seven wives and fourteen children.
 The two officers of the guard were Lieut.
 Hare, 51st regt., Mr. Hill 50th regt.
-The convicts and guard were embarked on the Waterloo at Woolwich and Sheerness, late in September 1837
+The convicts and guard were embarked at Woolwich and Sheerness, late in September 1837

 Departure